 Here’s about how much you can plan to be responsible for when you’re installing a ductless mini-split.

-Average Cost for Mini-Split Installation
+Average Mini-Split Installation Cost

 One of the most often installed sizes is a 12,000 BTU mini-split.
-This will heat and cool approximately 450–550 square feet, or about the size of a studio apartment.
+This will heat and cool about 450–550 square feet, or roughly the size of a studio apartment.

-- Installing a concrete pad for the outdoor condenser, $75–$300.
+- Installing a concrete slab for the outdoor condenser, $75–$300.

 - Installing a dedicated electrical circuit, $250.

-- Areas you aren’t in very regularly.
+- Areas you don’t use very frequently.

-- Rooms with hot and cold spots.
+- Areas with hot and cold spots.

-- Pricey electric heat from baseboards, wall heaters or radiators.
+- Expensive electric heat from baseboards, wall heaters or radiators.

-- Expensive central heat, either because of high fuel expenses or reduced efficiency.
+- Expensive central heat, either due to high fuel expenses or low efficiency.

-- Older homes that don’t have ductwork due to radiator or baseboard heat.
+- Older residences that don’t have ductwork due to radiator or baseboard heat.

-Our Pros Can Take on All Your Mini-Split Installation Needs
+Our Professionals Can Take Care of All Your Mini-Split Installation Needs